Eschatologue/CM_wiki/docs/spells/1st-level.md

 As you hit the target, it takes an extra 1d6 Fire damage from the attack.
 At the start of each of its turns until the spell ends, the target takes 1d6 Fire damage and then makes a Constitution saving throw.
 On a failed save, the spell continues.
 On a successful save, the spell ends.

-***Using a Higher-Level Spell Slot.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the initial extra damage dealt by the attack increases by 1d6 for each slot level above 1st.
+***Using a Higher-Level Spell Slot.*** The initial extra damage dealt by the attack increases by 1d6 for each slot level above 1st.

 ### Shield

-*1st-level Abjuration*
+*Level 1 - Abjuration*

 **Casting Time:** :rsc-reaction: **Reaction**, which you take when you are hit by an attack or targeted by the [Magic Missile](#magic-missile) spell
 **Range:** Self